etigerstudio/typora-misty-theme/README.md

 npx gulp build
 ```

-Compiled & optimized CSS files can then be fould in `dist\`:
+Compiled & optimized CSS files can then be found in `dist\`:

 ```
 [16:06:41] Using gulpfile ~/typora-misty-theme/gulpfile.js